 The Institution respects and is determined to protect the dignity, integrity and reputation of the individual.
-At the same time it requires that students comply with those conventions and regulations of the Institution life which it feels are necessary to maintain order, to protect individuals and property and to fulfil its purposes and responsibilities as a tertiary academic institution.
-To this end the Institution realises that the prevailing rule in matters of student discipline must continue to be that of common sense and the audi alteram partem rule.
+At the same time it requires that students comply with those conventions and regulations of Institutional processes and life which it feels are necessary to maintain order, to protect individuals and property and to fulfil its purposes and responsibilities as a tertiary academic institution.
+To this end the Institution realises that the prevailing rules in matters of student discipline must continue to be that of common sense, the balance of probabilities, the audi alteram partem rule and other relevant rules of natural justice.
 The Institution's regulations are intended to formalise general standards of student conduct and will come into effect only after approval by Council on recommendation of appropriate committees on which the student body shall be represented by its Student Representative Council.